 Stefanie Plattner is a film director and producer, and Managing Director of Storming Donkey Productions in Germany, which she founded in 2012.
 She is also a trained actor and worked in Berlin for several years in theater and film productions.

-As Managing Director of Storming Donkey, she developed the feature film Hördur, directed by Ekrem Ergün, which won Best Children’s Film by the German Film Critics Association in 2015 at the Berlinale Film Festival, and the German Critical Film Award in 2016.
+As Managing Director of Storming Donkey, she developed the feature film Hördur, directed by Ekrem Ergün, which won Best Children’s Film by the German Film Critics Association in 2015 at the Berlinale Film Festival, and the German Critics Film Award in 2016.
 She has since released several feature films and documentary films with Storming Donkey which have premiered at internationally renowned festivals such as the Berlinale, the Chicago International Children’s Film Festival, and the SXSW Film Festival in Austin.

 In addition to commercial film production, Stefanie operates the non-profit organization Tales Of Us, which is an ongoing multimedia series that offers a new approach to communicating the urgency of protecting the world’s most powerful and fragile ecosystems and the people who call them home.
 The book Congo Tales (Random House / Prestel, November 15th, 2018), which she co-edited, and the short film she directed The Little Fish and the Crocodile are its two first projects.